SuyeshBadge/fixin5mins/memory-bank/activeContext.md

 - What fallback strategies should we implement if OpenRouter itself is unavailable?
 - Should we implement a client-side caching layer to reduce API calls?
 - What additional prompt engineering techniques can improve outputs from free models?
+- Are the current optimal posting times effective for our specific audience?
+- Should we implement A/B testing to compare engagement between different posting times?
+- Would it be beneficial to have more granular audience-specific optimal times?
+- Should we adjust optimal posting times seasonally or based on holidays?

 ## Current Priorities
 1. Test OpenRouter integration with different models and prompts